 Shauna Niequist, in her book, Present Over Perfect, describes the soul as our connection point - to God, to life, and to the world around us.
 It’s with our souls that we really feel, that we love, that we ache, and that we feel God’s presence the most.
 Read More

 For some people, the word “curriculum” may denote academic rigor, standardized tests, detailed lesson plans, and lack of freedom and flexibility.
 Do we really need this level of planning and detail in our church choirs?

 Curriculum can be defined a few different ways.
 My favorite definition is that curriculum is “the totality of student experiences that occur in the educational process” (Kelly, 2009).

 Think of curriculum like a guide: a plan to help you do your best teaching and help promote meaningful learning experiences.
-Like I tell my students and clients, a curriculum is your basic framework for all the teaching and learning you hope will take place in your choir this year.
+Like I tell my students in Directing a Church Children's Choir 101, a curriculum is your basic framework for all the teaching and learning you hope will take place in your choir this year.
+Read More